Yellow Faced Tiger: Theatrical

 The film played theatrically in the US in 1981 as Slaughter in San Francisco.

-Home Video
+Home media

 Videocassette releases in the 1980s and 90s used the Slaughter in San Francisco title as well as Karate Cop.

 Reception

 Critical response

 American critics noticed that it was a low budget martial arts film, and an early Norris acting credit, taking advantage of his current fame.